SteveJustin1963/MINT-2.0/README.md

 This program adds `20` from `10` which results in the value `30` The `.` operator prints the sum.

+When performing operations that exceed the maximum limit and cause a rollover, a carry flag is activated.
+This flag can be accessed using /c (in lowercase).
+For instance, in the operation #FFFF 1 + /c +, adding 1 to #FFFF causes it to rollover to 0000, while simultaneously setting the carry flag to 1.
+By placing the /c flag on the stack and adding it back, the final result becomes 1.

 ```
 5 4 * .
 ```